EdenBelouadah/class-incremental-learning/il2m/README.md

 (todo)

 ## Data
-Data used in the experiments is available here : https://drive.google.com/drive/folders/1kgoB0Oxb9Wv2wSWFT5Yf7IoKXR3gAL_3?usp=sharing
+Data used in the experiments is available here : https://drive.google.com/open?id=1kgoB0Oxb9Wv2wSWFT5Yf7IoKXR3gAL_3

 ## Requierements
 * Python 2.7
 * Pytorch 1.0.0
+* Numpy 1.13.0

 ## How to run